Category Archives: ValueOptions

 Regardless, appeal, appeal, appeal.

-Posted in DHHS, Division of Medical Assistance, Health Care Providers and Services, Legal Analysis, Medicaid, Medicaid Appeals, Medicaid Audits, Medical Necessity, Mental Health, Mental Illness, NC DMA Clinical Coverage Policy 8C, NCGS 108C-7, North Carolina, Outpatient Behavioral Health, Petitions for Contested Cases, Reconsideration Reviews, Tentative Notices of Overpayment, ValueOptions
+Posted in Division of Medical Assistance, Health Care Providers and Services, Legal Analysis, Medicaid, Medicaid Appeals, Medicaid Audits, Medical Necessity, Mental Health, Mental Illness, NC DHHS, NC DMA Clinical Coverage Policy 8C, NCGS 108C-7, North Carolina, Outpatient Behavioral Health, Petitions for Contested Cases, Reconsideration Reviews, Tentative Notices of Overpayment, ValueOptions

 Tags: Audit, Behavioral health, Claim Audit Findings, Division of Medical Assistance, Health care provider, Medicaid, Medicaid Appeals, Medicaid Audits, Mental health, NC Clinical Policy 8A, NC Clinical Policy 8C, NCGS 108C-7, Tentative Notice of Overpayment